Melomario57/Melomario57/README.md

 -🌱Completing a web development program.

--🌱Currently, i'm reading a book about programming basic concepts.

--🌱Learning java to improve my coding skills.
+-🌱Learning java for a deep comprehending of Object Oriented Programming.

 -🌱Building some projects using HTML, CSS, JS, React, NodeJs and Express.